-This book has been compiled based on my experiences with Continuous Monitoring.
-This concerns business monitoring, information system monitoring, application monitoring and technical monitoring.
-It's a snapshot of the best practices I'm using now.
-Given the speed at which the world of DevOps is developing and the need to give you as many images as possible in using Continuous Monitoring in as little text as possible, I decided to keep this book Agile.
-This means that it describes very briefly what are important insights that I have gained during my role as a consultant, trainer, coach and examiner with regard to Continuous Monitoring related work.
+This is a snapshot of the best practices I am using right now.
+Given the speed at which the world of DevOps is developing and the need to give you as many images as possible with as little text as possible on how to deal with this area of Continuous Everything, I have decided to keep this book Agile.
+This means that in this book I briefly describe every aspect.
+I hereby share important insights that I have gained during my role as a consultant, trainer, coach, and examiner with regard to related work of this area.
 Where appropriate, I refer to sources that I myself have consulted for further training.
 I realise that these best practices will not apply to all information systems and that the approach is a snapshot that may be outdated due to the increasing speed of innovation.